WRU to offer women first pro contracts

 Up to 10 of their 15-a-side players will be awarded full-time deals, while there will be retainer contracts for 15 more individuals.

-The 12-month contracts are currently being drawn up, the number currently undisclosed, and they are set to be in place from 1 January, 2022.
+The 12-month contracts are currently being drawn up - with their value currently undisclosed - and are set to be in place from 1 January, 2022.

 There will also be match and training fees for the women.